caiks/WBOT02/README.md

 Although *model* 70 is still restricted to regions with at least the minimum entropy, it seems slightly more likely to to capture background objects rather than foreground, possibly because of its lack of a maintained centre.
 Note, however, that the run was terminated at 2.4 million *events*, and so we would expect a slightly worse performance in any case.

 Now we established that random mode 12 can obtain a similar path distribution to centred mode 6, we moved to running the *modelling* offline.
 First we obtained the records files by re-running mode 12 but with the `records_only` flag set and an output `records_file` defined.
 In this configuration we recorded 5 million records from 250,000 images.
 Each image is grabbed every 300ms, i.e. around 20 hours of footage.
+Note that the records taken include the extra size of the tile, i.e. `60x60 = 3600` altogether in this case.
+The central subrecord is guaranteed to have the minimum entropy.
 This is the configuration for the first records file, `records001.json` -
 ```
 {
 	"records_file" : "records001",